 CDTs have developed over the last 15 years.
 They have been supported by the Engineering and Physical Sciences Research Council (EPSRC) because they create a strong cohort of researchers who develop skills beyond the specialist topic of their PhD and develop networks across universities and industry.

 They provide a supportive and exciting environment for students, creating new working cultures and forging lasting links with industry.
-CDTs offer many benefits over ‘stand-alone’ PhDs, highlighted in this article by FindaPhD
+CDTs offer many benefits over ‘stand-alone’ PhDs, highlighted in this article by FindaPhD, one of the most significant of which is targeted training:

 Why choose EPSRC CDT for Compound Semiconductor Manufacturing?

-- Institute for Compound Semiconductors at Cardiff University with a new £80M Translational Research Facility to house more than 100 researchers by 2020.
+- Institute for Compound Semiconductors at Cardiff University with a new £80M Translational Research Facility to house more than 100 researchers.

 - The Compound Semiconductor Centre Ltd., a joint venture between Cardiff University and IQE Plc with 75 staff dedicated to CS materials research and manufacturing in Cardiff.
 The CSC typically concentrates on delivering opportunities that are 1-3 years from market exploitation through well-defined delivery paths made possible by effective collaboration with our project partners.